DanteAlonsoHT/Create_my_own_python_linters/README.md

 ## Getting Started

-- Tic tac toe to improve and applying OOP in gaming using Ruby.
+- I've included a gem to improve the ruby coding (you can see how to install it the prerequisites below).
 - I've included linters to improve and cleaning the Ruby code.

 ### Prerequisites